chanchunkiu/3D-terrain-generation/README.md

 # 3D-terrain-generation
-A Python-based terrain generator that creates 3D landscapes with adjustable parameters and procedural noise functions.
+A Blender-based terrain generation tool that lets artists create 3D landscapes by adjusting simple parameters — no coding or mesh editing required.
+This project was built as a final-year university project to simplify procedural terrain workflows for non-technical users.

 <img width="1125" height="634" alt="image" src="https://github.com/user-attachments/assets/24abb0bf-f7f4-4194-8b14-4bd16fb62a6c" />